 This holiday season, support the farmers, makers and small businesses in the Adirondacks by shopping for Adirondack-grown and made food and gifts.
 Share the special sense of place that things made from the sun, soil, and wild rivers of the Adirondacks offer.
 There is no better way to express your love and gratitude for our region and the people who make it special than to put your extra holiday spending back into your Adirondack communities.

 The guide below aims to inspire and connect you with farms and small businesses to support this holiday season.
 Happy Holidays!

-Plan ahead- You may need to place an order for pick-up or delivery or shop at a retail location up to a week in advance to make sure you have everything you need for your holiday table.
-Do a little research on what is available near you, make a plan and mark your calendar.
+Plan ahead- You may need to place an order or start your shopping up to a week in advance to make sure you have everything you need for your holiday table.
+Do a little research on what is currently in season and available near you, make a plan and mark your calendar.

 Utilize your nutrition incentive benefits- You can use SNAP, FMNP, e-WIC, Fair Food Pricing and other nutrition incentive programs on local food.
 Find a full list of places to use them by filtering for your specific benefits here.

 Try to be willing to change plans– Plan for some wiggle room in your menu, not everything you’re looking for may be available.
 For example, if it’s a bad year for sweet potatoes, try swapping in butternut squash.

 Make a couple of strategic splurges- Have you always wanted to try a pasture-raised turkey?
 Go for a smaller, higher-quality bird this year.
 Do you really love cheese?
 Splurge on a few high-quality locally-made aged cheeses for your charcuterie board and cheesy dishes.
 Do you have craft beer enthusiasts in your family?
 Buy a few growlers of locally-brewed beer and offer small glasses so folks can taste a little bit of everything.